-U.S. economic growth expected to be impressive from July to September, but the data is complicated
+U.S. economy grew by a record 7.4 percent from July to September, but the data is complicated

 For the economy to recover all that was lost in the previous quarter, third-quarter GDP would have had to surge and hit 10 percent, and even more to make up for smaller first-quarter losses — all far beyond economists’ expectations.
 Put simply, the economy turned around in the third quarter.
 But it has not shed the coronavirus crisis altogether, and the ongoing health crisis continues to jeopardize the recovery’s strength.

-The third-quarter GDP estimates, to be released at 8:30 a.m.
-Eastern time on Thursday by the Bureau of Economic Analysis, are expected to show a sharp rise in consumer spending on new homes, along with household goods such as furniture, equipment, renovations and home offices.
+The third-quarter GDP estimates were expected to show a sharp rise in consumer spending on new homes, along with household goods such as furniture, equipment, renovations and home offices.
 For some wealthier Americans and people working from home, turning a backyard into a socially distant place to hang out, or an extra room into an office, became a priority late in the summer.

 Apart from housing-related spending, economists also expect strong gains in manufacturing, which has more than made up for pandemic-era losses.
 Health-care spending is also expected to rise as people felt safer rescheduling routine appointments or surgeries.